Search

 Finland actively participates in developing the EU's crisis management in connection with the implementation of the Strategic Compass that guides the Union's security and defence cooperation.
 The aim is to strengthen preparedness for external action by developing crisis management structures, funding, troop formation and rapid response capabilities.

-Finland currently contributes to five military crisis management operations of the EU with around 70 soldiers.
-This includes two training and assistance missions in Africa, the EU Training Mission in Somalia (EUTM Somalia) and the EU Training Mission in Mozambique (EUTM Mozambique, as of 1 September 2024 Military Assistance Mission Mozambique, EUMAM) which contribute to developing the capabilities of the security forces and armed forces of these countries.
+Finland currently contributes to five military crisis management operations of the EU with around 90 soldiers.
+This includes two training and assistance missions in Africa, the EU Training Mission in Somalia (EUTM Somalia) and the EU Military Assistance Mission Mozambique (EUMAM Mozambique) which contribute to developing the capabilities of the security forces and armed forces of these countries.
 Finland's participation in EUTM Mali training operation ended in spring 2024 when the EU Member States decided not to extend its mandate after 18 May 2024.

 Of the EU's maritime crisis management operations, Finland participates in the EU Naval Force operation in the Mediterranean (EUNAVFOR MED IRINI), which aims to disturb and prevent the operating conditions of human smugglers especially from Libya and to reduce illegal immigration to Europe.
 EUNAVFOR ASPIDES, established at the beginning of 2024, complements international efforts to secure sea routes in the Red Sea and its neighbouring areas in response to the threat posed by Houthi attacks to merchant shipping.